-There are plenty of brands that now manufacture glasses specifically for narrow face shapes.
-This means that you can pull off the most stylish of looks and be bang on trend with your eyewear, no matter your face shape and size.
+There are plenty of brands that now manufacture petite glasses specifically for narrow face shapes.
+This means that you can find the perfect pair, pull off the most stylish of looks and be trendy with your eyewear, no matter your face shape and size.

 Comfort is the number one factor here.
-The aim of glasses for small faces is to provide a better, more secure fit, without compromising on comfort.
-So when you try on a pair of glasses for small faces, make sure they feel secure without squeezing your head just behind your ears.
+The aim of glasses for small faces is to provide a better, more secure fit without compromising comfort.
+So when you try on a pair of glasses for small faces, ensure they are the right size and feel secure without squeezing your head.

-Glasses for small faces are designed to have a shorter lens width, shorter temple arms and a narrower bridge frame.
-See more about glasses frames here.
+Glasses for small faces are designed to have a shorter lens width, shorter temple arms, and a narrower bridge frame.
+You can learn more about glasses frames here.

 Many people with a narrower face shape resort to wearing children’s sunglasses.
-However, this often involves temple arms that are just too short.
-Glasses for small faces are therefore the perfect solution, offering frame arms that are slightly longer than those on kids eyewear.
+However, this often involves temples that are too short.
+Glasses for small faces are, therefore, the perfect solution, offering frame arms that are slightly longer than those on kids’ eyewear.

 How to find out if you need glasses for small faces

-There are a few different ways to find out if you need this kind of spectacles
+There are several ways to find out if you need a smaller size of glasses.

-Option 3) If you already know your eye and bridge size, the process is considerably more straightforward.
+Option 3: The process is considerably more straightforward if you already know your eye and bridge size.
 Simply follow this equation:

 Eye size + bridge size = frame size